lachlan-ibm/ibmvia_autoconf/docs/index.rst

                         once the ``management_authorization`` feature has been configured.

 - - ``IVIA_PUBLISH_SNAPSHOT_SLEEP``
-                        The number of seconds to deplay after publishing a configuration snapshot.
+                        The number of seconds to delay after publishing a configuration snapshot.
 This property can be used to allow time for the configuration to be replicated in the filesystem or for the configuration container to stabilize after publishing a snapshot.